 Community Guidelines terminations

-Reasons channels can be terminated:
+Reasons channels or accounts can be terminated:

-- Repeated violations of the Community Guidelines or Terms of Service
+- Repeated violations of the Community Guidelines or Terms of Service across any form of content (like repeatedly posting abusive, hateful, and/or harassing videos or comments)

 - Don’t submit an appeal request more than once.
 Multiple requests increase the volume to review and cause delays in our response.

 - Fill out the form as completely as possible including your Channel ID.
-The more information you give us, the easier it will be to process your request.
+The more information that you give us, the easier it will be to process your request.

 If your channel was terminated due to copyright infringement claims and you think the claims are incorrect, you may file a counter notification.
 This process is still available for creators with terminated channels, but the counter notification webform will be inaccessible.
 You may submit a free-form counter notification.